Impossible to Possible

 Before a project begins, we perform a process failure mode and effects analysis (PFMEA) to create contingency plans with regard to material, design and tooling.
 For example, the material this customer preferred turned out to be less advantageous for the medical micro component molding process.
 Because of the early discussion about other materials, we could quickly switch to a more appropriate material and move the project forward uninterrupted.

-Higher yield, better quality, lower lost thin wall medical micro components
+Higher yield, better quality, lower cost thin wall medical micro components

 MTD was able to achieve the customer’s key goals, including higher yield, better quality and lower costs.